 About me

 Prior to joining the University of South Australia in 2019, he taught screen, media and cultural studies subjects at the University of Melbourne and RMIT University.
-At RMIT University he received a commendation for Outstanding Sessional Teaching in Higher Education for bridging the realms of industry and academia while providing students a structured, inclusive learning environment.
+He reviews film and television for ABC North and West SA.

 About me